Build your own Data Commons

 A custom Data Commons instance uses custom data that you provide as raw CSV files.
 An importer script converts the CSV data into the Data Commons format and stores this in a SQL database.
 For local development, we provide a lightweight, open-source SQLite database; for production, we recommend that you use Google Cloud SQL.

-Details about the components that make up the containers are provided in the Getting started guide.
+Details about the components that make up the containers are provided in the Quickstart guide.

 Requirements and cost